Fractional distortion in hyperbolic groups: Height

 We first show that $F=F(t, y_1, y_2)$ has infinite height in $ \Gamma$.
 It is evident from the defining relators for $\Gamma$ that $a_{1}^{-1} F a_{1} \subset F$.
 So, for $i=0, 1, \ldots$, we define $g_i = a_1^i$, and conclude that $g_{i+1}^{-1} F g_{i+1} \subset g_i^{-1} F g_i$.
 Then, for all $n \geq 0$, we have $\bigcap_{i=1}^n g_i^{-1} F g_i = g_n^{-1} F g_n$, which is a non-trivial subgroup of the free group $F$ and so is infinite.
 And $F g_i \neq F g_j$ for all $i \neq j$ because, by virtue of the HNN-structure of $\Gamma$, we find that $a_1^k \in F$ only when $k=0$.
 So $F$ has infinite height in $\Gamma$.

 For the $G$ of Section~\ref{sec:the defn} constructed to prove Theorem~\ref{main} when $k=1$, we have $H =F( t, y_1, y_2) =F < \Gamma < G$ as a consequence of the HNN structure discussed in Section~\ref{sec:hnn}.
-When $k>1$, the same is true because of the graph of groups structure from Definition~\ref{BT2}.
-Since $H$ has infinite height in $\Gamma$ it has infinite height in $G$ as well.
+When $k>1$, the same is true because of the graph of groups structure of Definition~\ref{BT2}.
+Since $H$ has infinite height in $\Gamma$, it has infinite height in $G$ also.

 For the groups $G$ we constructed to prove Theorem~\ref{thm:distorted hyp grp}\eqref{thm part:p/q} when $p>q$, we have $G = H \ast_F K$, where $K$ is one of the groups we constructed to prove Theorem~\ref{main}.
 So $F<H$ and $F<\Gamma<K$.
 Moreover, the amalgamated product structure implies that $a_1^k \in H$ only when $k=0$, so, using the same group elements $g_i$ as before, $H g_i \neq H g_j$ when $i \neq j$.
 And, for all $n \ge 0$,